mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 # Poland

 The biggest charging operator in Poland is [GreenWay Polska](https://greenwaypolska.pl/en/).
-The prices are expensive (0,49€ per kWh on DC, with additional time-based penalty when charging more than 45/60 minutes), but there is no other operator.
+The prices are a bit expensive (0,49€ per kWh on DC, with additional time-based penalty when charging more than 45/60 minutes), but there is no other operator.
 It's highly recommended to register with GreenWay, since it is the most common charging network in Poland and Slovakia by far.